bonitasoft/bonita-doc/md/connector-development-toolkit.md

 | List | List in which user can add/remove elements |
 | Group | Collapsile zone that contains one or more widgets |

-This is the same as the set of connector widgets available Bonita BPM Studio.
+This is the same as the set of connector widgets available in Bonita BPM Studio.

 A widget is configured by setting parameters.
 Some [mandatory parameters](#mandatory-common) and [optional parameters](#optional-common) are common to all types of widget.
 There are also some specific widget properties for some types of widget, which are listed later in this page.